 - complications from radiation treatment for cancer in the pelvic area

-- inflammatory bowel disease, which includes ulcerative colitis and Crohn’s disease
+- inflammatory bowel disease (IBD), which includes ulcerative colitis (UC) and Crohn’s disease

-If they suspect a more chronic digestive disorder or complications, a doctor may order a colonoscopy or proctoscopy.
+If the doctor suspects a more chronic digestive disorder or complications, they may order a colonoscopy or proctoscopy.
 These procedures involve a doctor inserting a thin, flexible tube into the anus to examine the bowels, rectum, and colon.

 A thorough diagnosis may take time, but it is important to find the correct treatment for each person.

-If a chronic disorder is causing proctitis, the person is likely to have to rely on a mixture of medical treatment and long-term changes to diet and lifestyle.
+If a chronic disorder is causing proctitis, the person will likely have to rely on a mixture of medical treatment and long-term changes to their diet and lifestyle.

 If doctors find that an infection is the cause of proctitis, they will prescribe medications to treat that particular infection.

-If a particular drug, such as an antibiotic, is causing the inflammation, the person will need to stop using that medication.
-Doctors can prescribe alternative medicines to allow the person to continue treatment while healing.
+If a particular drug, such as an antibiotic, is causing the inflammation, the person will need to stop taking it.
+Doctors can prescribe alternative medications to allow the person to continue treatment while healing.

-Proctitis due to injury, such as anal sex or anal play, requires the person to stop the activity that is responsible for the inflammation.
-The doctor may also prescribe or recommend medications to treat pain and relieve diarrhea, if necessary.
+Proctitis due to injury, such as from anal sex or anal play, requires the person to stop the activity responsible for the inflammation.
+A doctor may also prescribe or recommend medications to treat pain and relieve diarrhea.

-Doctors will treat radiation proctitis on a case-by-case basis.
-If the person has mild symptoms of proctitis due to radiation therapy, they may need no treatment, and the symptoms may clear up on their own.
+Doctors will treat radiation proctitis on a person-by-person basis.
+If the person has mild proctitis symptoms due to radiation therapy, they may need no treatment, and the symptoms may resolve on their own.

-A doctor may also recommend other medications, such as sucralfate, which is a drug that is primarily for the treatment of ulcers but which may help with symptoms.
+A doctor may also recommend other medications, such as sucralfate.
+This drug primarily treats stomach ulcers but may help with proctitis symptoms.

 Inflammatory bowel disease

-Inflammatory bowel disease is a more long-term cause of proctitis, and people with this condition will require consistent treatment to control the symptoms.
+Inflammatory bowel disease is a long-term cause of proctitis, and people with this condition will require consistent treatment to manage the symptoms.

-There is no cure for inflammatory bowel disease, so the treatment goal is to keep inflammation in check, prevent flare-ups, and put the body in remission.
+There is no cure for IBD, so the treatment goal is to keep inflammation in check, prevent flare-ups, and help put the body in remission.

-Corticosteroids in different forms may help reduce immune system activity in the area to decrease inflammation.
-These include steroids such as:
+Different forms of corticosteroids may help reduce immune system activity in the area, decreasing inflammation.
+These include steroids, such as:

-Immunomodulators reduce the overall activity in the immune system.
-As autoimmune factors often seem to play a role in chronic disorders such as Crohn’s disease, this treatment often helps reduce and manage symptoms.
+Immunomodulators reduce the overall activity of the immune system.
+As autoimmune factors often seem to play a role in chronic disorders, such as Crohn’s disease, this treatment often helps reduce and manage symptoms.

 Common immunomodulators include:

-Aminosalicylates, also called 5-ASA drugs, help control inflammation.
+Aminosalicylates, also called 5-ASA drugs, help manage inflammation.
 These include:

-Many doctors treating people with chronic disorders such as inflammatory bowel disease will recommend dietary changes to support proctitis treatment.
+Many doctors treating people with chronic disorders, such as IBD, will recommend dietary changes to support proctitis treatment.

-Many people may find that eating an anti-inflammatory diet can help reduce symptoms.
+Many people may find that an anti-inflammatory diet can help reduce symptoms.

 Additionally, incorporating certain types of food into the diet may be helpful for people with proctitis as they heal.
 The general advice is to eat a varied diet rich in vegetables and other plant foods to ensure a sufficient intake of fiber, which makes stool easier to pass.

-However, in people with a chronic condition, high fiber diets may actually make symptoms worse.
-Therefore, it is best for these individuals to consult with a doctor before making dietary changes.
+However, in people with a chronic condition, high fiber diets may worsen symptoms.
+Therefore, people should consult with a doctor before making dietary changes.